Automic/terraform-provider-cda/README.md

 ├── resources
 └── temp
 ```
-- Archive above folder with name: ucxjlx6.tar.gz
+- Archive the folder with the name: ucxjlx6.tar.gz
-- Replace existing ucxjlx6.tar.gz in source folder
+- Replace the existing ucxjlx6.tar.gz in the source folder

 #### Service Manager
-- Copy files from other x64 version of CDA Service Manager and create a structure like:
+- Copy the files from aother x64 Service Manager installation version and create the following structure:

 ```bash
 ucsmgrlx6